 1. whistle Go Explore Pet Tracker (Best for overall performance)

-The Whistle Go Explore is a handy device with multiple versatile features.
+The Whistle Go Explore is a handy device with multiple versatile features and provides 100% location accuracy AT&T network for GPS Positioning.

-It provides a lot of information about your dog’s health and whereabouts as it is both a health and GPS tracker.
+It provides information about your dog’s health, including calories and whereabouts, as it is a health, pet calorie, and GPS tracker.

 Pros